EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 'fixed_effects' and 'random_effects' parameters respectively.
-If more than one fixed_effect is supplied, then users may specify whether they wish to test the interaction between their fixed_effects using the test_interaction parameter.
+If more than one fixed_effect is supplied, then users may specify whether they wish to test the interaction between their fixed_effects using the 'test_interaction' parameter.

 Users must specify the columns in their mf_data that contain the mutation counts and the total sequenced bases per sample using the 'muts' and 'total_counts' parameters respectively.

 By default, the function will fit a generalized linear model with a quasibinomial distribution.
-If a random effect is provided then the model will fit a general linear mixed model with a binomial distribution.
+If a random effect is provided than the model will fit a general linear mixed model with a binomial distribution.
 The dispersion family for the model can be customized using the 'family' parameter.